Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Legal Implications of our Analysis

-One possible defense is to reject the relevance of the classifier $f$ trained on ground-truth data without fairness considerations, and to claim that individuals with similar $f(x)$ scores are not in fact ``similarly situated'' \citep{Troupevmay}.
+\paragraph{Potential Mitigation} One possible defense, that would only be valid in vary narrow circumstances, is to reject the relevance of the classifier $f$ trained on ground-truth data without fairness considerations, and to claim that individuals with similar $f(x)$ scores are not in fact ``similarly situated'' \citep{Troupevmay}.
 It is always possible to generate some classifier\footnote{Here, we consider $f$ an arbitrary classifier, and not necessarily the unconstrained classifier trained on the data.} $f$ from an existing classifier $r$, by subtracting any arbitrary terms of the form $a_1 g(x)+a_2$ from $r(x)$.
 As such, the existence of $f$ is insufficient to conclude that the existing classifier $r$ exhibits disparate treatment, and we also need to know that individuals with similar scores $f(x)$ are ``similarly situated''.
 As such, where this unaware classifier $f$ was trained on data that does not correspond to a direct measure of performance, and is known to be systematically biased \cite{barocas2016big,wachter2021fairness}, there is little reason to believe that individuals with similar scores are also ``similarly situated''.
 This argument was proposed outside of algorithmic fairness by \citet{selmi2013indirect} who argued that a stronger defense could have been mounted in \citep{ricci} by challenging the predictive value of the test.